Hey there. 👋

 I do tech, media and city stuff in beautiful Miami, Florida.

 Who's this nerd? 🤓

 Stuff I work on 🛠

-I co-founded and manage product and editorial at WhereBy.Us.
-We make engaging media and experiences for curious locals in emerging cities.
+I co-founded and serve as COO at WhereBy.Us.
+We make daily email newsletters, digital media and experiences for curious locals in emerging cities.

 I co-founded Code for Miami as a Code for America brigade in 2013.
 It's now an independent nonprofit dedicated to improving life in Miami-Dade County through technology.